-3 Easy Tips to Improve Communication in the Office
+3 Easy Tips to Improve Communication in Your Team

 One of the things that I’ve always loved about yoga is the emphasis on your breath.
 Each move is associated with an inhale or exhale and every movement should be supported and enhanced by deep breathing.
 Breath also serves as a safety for the practitioner.
 If a certain pretzel-y twist is too challenging to breath easily, then that is a sign that something is wrong- maybe that’s not the best pose for the person involved.